francescomalatesta/weekend-learning/README.md

 #### Javascript

+- **Language**
+    - **_ES2015_**: *the new standard specification for the ECMAScript language, also known as ES6.
+It brings many improvement to the language, and its implementation in various engines is taking place right now.
+What about an [awesome overview](https://github.com/lukehoban/es6features) to get started?
+If it sounds confusing yeah, we're also talking about Javascript*;
 - **NodeJS**
   - **_Beginner Overview on NodeJS_**: *Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 You probably have seen many articles and sites, here and there on the web, talking about it.
 I have found [this really good introductory article](http://www.sitepoint.com/a-beginner-splurge-in-node-js/) to move your first steps in this world*;
   - **_Beginner Guide on NPM_**: *npm is the NodeJS tool used to install and manage dependencies.
 You can use to install packages both locally (for a specific project) and globally (making it available to the entire system).
 [This article on Sitepoint](http://www.sitepoint.com/beginners-guide-node-package-manager/) is a nice starter to explore it*;